mrbungle64/ecovacs-deebot.js/README.md

 * There's a strange behavior of the battery value on Deebot 900/901.
 It's very likely that this is a firmware bug
 * Some cleaning commands may not work with Deebot 710/711/711s
 * "Edge" command does not work with Deebot U2 (starts auto clean instead)
+* The cleaning log has an empty result on T9 series
+* The combined map data object does not work with T9 series

 ## Changelog